emildekeyser/distributed-applications/exercises/basics/11-private-functions/assignment.md

 * Factorials can grow large very quickly.
 This is no issue for Elixir: contrary to Java, C# or C++, integers are not limited in size.
 They'll consume the bits necessary to faithfully represent the number.
-* Do not use `/` for division: it always produces floating point numbers.
+* Do not use the `/` operator for division: it always produces floating point numbers and the tests expect integers.
   Look up how to perform integer division.